 Price: The entry to the garden is free and open to the public.

 Sydney has the warmest summers and not so chilly winters which makes it perfect for the outdoor activities.
 If the lovely weather conditions are not enough to grab your attention then let us remind you of the seasonal prices.
 Around this point of time the prices of everything droops down making your vacation a budget friendly one.
-So, plan a trip to Sydney right away, pack your bags and create loads of lovely winter memories!
+So, plan a trip to Sydney right away, pack your bags and create loads of lovely memories in winter in Sydney!